OpenEvalProject/evals/manuscripts/elife-73869/v1/manuscript.md

 ## Results

-## Yield, soil N content, and N-use efficiency in the field experiments
+### Yield, soil N content, and N-use efficiency in the field experiments

 We conducted three 4-year-long field experiments: one with rice-carp, one with rice-crabs, and one with rice-turtles.
 We found that rice yield was significantly higher in the RA treatment (the treatment with the coculture of rice and an aquatic animal) than in the RM treatment (the treatment with rice monoculture) in the rice-carp experiment (F1,10=7.828, p = 0.019), the rice-crab experiment (F1,10=5.957, p = 0.035), and the rice-turtle experiment (F1,10=12.472, p = 0.005) (Figure 1a).
 Compared to the corresponding monoculture, average rice yield over the 4 years in the RA treatment was 9.13% ± 3.11% higher for rice-carp, 12.05% ± 1.16 higher for rice-crabs, and 8.69% ± 1.74 higher for rice-turtles.
 During the experimental period, the average annual aquatic animal yield (in t ha–1) was 0.85 for rice-carp, 0.56 for rice-crab, and 2.66 for rice-turtle systems (Figure 1a).

 ![Figure 1.](https://cdn.elifesciences.org/articles/73869/elife-73869-fig1-v1.jpg)

-**Figure 1.:** a), soil nitrogen content (b), and apparent N-use efficiency (c) in the field experiments.In (a), rice yields are indicated by symbols and lines, and aquatic animal yields are indicated by bars.
-Values are means ± SE (n = 6).Figure 1—source data 1.Figure 1a–c.
+**Figure 1.:** In (a), rice yields are indicated by symbols and lines, and aquatic animal yields are indicated by bars.
+Values are means ± SE (n = 6).

 Averaged across all 4 years, total soil N content was not significantly different in the RA vs. the RM treatment in all three experiments (F1,10=0.294 and p = 0.687 for the rice-carp experiment; F1,10=1.325 and p = 0.154 for the rice-crab experiment; and F1,10=0.236 and p = 0.345 for the rice-turtle experiment) (Figure 1b).
 At the end of the experiments, total soil N contents had not changed relative to initial values in the RA treatment of the rice-carp (t5 = −0.533, p = 0.631), rice-crab (t5 = 0.213, p = 0.842), and rice-turtle systems (t5 = −1.279, p = 0.259) (Appendix 1—figure 1).

 Compared to the RM treatment, the RA treatment received extra N from fish feed (Appendix 2—table 1).
 Data from the 4 years of the experiments showed that apparent N-use efficiency (ANUE) was higher in the RA treatment than in the RM treatment for the rice-crab system (F1,10=9.557, p = 0.011) and the rice-turtle system (F1,10=7.302, p = 0.022) but not for the rice-carp system (F1,10=0.209, p = 0.657) (Figure 1c).

-## Weed biomass, food sources, and decomposition in the field experiments
+### Weed biomass, food sources, and decomposition in the field experiments

 Weed biomass was significantly lower in the RA treatment than in the RM treatment in the rice-carp experiment (F1,10=513.456, p = 0.000), the rice-crab experiment (F1,10=538.032, p = 0.000), and the rice-turtle experiment (F1,10=557.659, p = 0.000) (Figure 2).
 In all three experiments, weed biomass significantly decreased over time in the RA treatment (p < 0.05) but not in the RM treatment (p > 0.05).

 ![Figure 2.](https://cdn.elifesciences.org/articles/73869/elife-73869-fig2-v1.jpg)

 **Figure 2.:** No herbicides were used in the experiment.
-Values are means ± SE (n = 6).Figure 2—source data 1.Figure 2.
+Values are means ± SE (n = 6).

 Food source analysis showed that 50.2%, 34.9%, and 16.0% of the carp, crab, and turtle foods, respectively, were from the field environment rather than from applied feed (Figure 3).
 The main non-feed food sources for the aquatic animals in the rice fields included weeds, macro-algae, phytoplankton, zooplankton, and zoobenthos (Figure 3).

 ![Figure 3.](https://cdn.elifesciences.org/articles/73869/elife-73869-fig3-v1.jpg)

-**Figure 3.:** 13C and δ15N), and the contribution of food sources to the aquatic animal diet in the field experiments.In each of the three plots in the figure, the white zone represents the proportion of food that aquatic animals (i.e. carp, crabs, or turtles) obtained from feed, and the grey zone represents the percentage of food that aquatic animals obtained from the rice field.
+**Figure 3.:** In each of the three plots in the figure, the white zone represents the proportion of food that aquatic animals (i.e. carp, crabs, or turtles) obtained from feed, and the grey zone represents the percentage of food that aquatic animals obtained from the rice field.
 The values in the rectangles to the right indicate the rice field food components as percentages of the total food obtained by the aquatic animals.
-POM: particulate organic matter.Figure 3—source data 1.Figure 3.
+POM: particulate organic matter.

 Determination of the stable isotope (13C) content in maize leaves indicated that the percentage remaining in maize litter tubes at 40 days after the beginning (DAB) of the experiment was lower in the RA treatment than in the RM treatment in the rice-turtle experiment (F1,10 = 23.353, p = 0.001) (Figure 4) but did not significantly differ between RM and RA treatments in the rice-carp experiment (F1,10 = 0.076, p = 0.788) or the rice-crab experiment (F1,10 = 1.092, p = 0.321) (Figure 4).
 At 80 DAB, however, the decomposition rate was higher in the RA treatment than in the RM treatment in all three experiments (for rice-carp: F1,10 = 11.432, p = 0.007; for rice-crab: F1,10=15.572, p = 0.003; for rice-turtle: F1,10 = 14.349, p = 0.004) (Figure 4).

 ![Figure 4.](https://cdn.elifesciences.org/articles/73869/elife-73869-fig4-v1.jpg)

 **Figure 4.:** A higher percentage of 13C remaining indicates slower decomposition.
 Values are means ± SE (n = 6).
-An asterisk indicates a significant difference between RM (rice monoculture) and RA (rice-aquatic animal coculture) at p < 0.05; ns indicates that the difference was not statistically significant.Figure 4—source data 1.Figure 4.
+An asterisk indicates a significant difference between RM (rice monoculture) and RA (rice-aquatic animal coculture) at p < 0.05; ns indicates that the difference was not statistically significant.

-## Complementary utilization of feed-N by aquatic animals and rice in the mesocosm experiments
+### Complementary utilization of feed-N by aquatic animals and rice in the mesocosm experiments

 The δ15N percentage in the rice plant biomass was significantly higher in the RA treatment than in the RM treatment in all three mesocosm experiments (for rice-carp: F1,10 = 1278, p = 0.000; for rice-crab: F1,10 = 210.320, p = 0.000; for rice-turtle: F1,10 = 91.572, p = 0.000) (Appendix 1—figure 2).
 The results from the mesocosm experiments also indicated that rice used from 13.02% to 35.13% of the feed-15N (Figure 5a).
 The N in feed that was not consumed by aquatic animals represented 9.61–30.65% of the rice biomass-N in the RA treatments (Figure 5b).

 ![Figure 5.](https://cdn.elifesciences.org/articles/73869/elife-73869-fig5-v1.jpg)

-**Figure 5.:** 15 N labeling in the mesocosm experiments.(a) Percentages of feed-N in rice plants, aquatic animals, and the environment (e.g., soil and water). (b) Total N in rice biomass at the end of the experiments.
-Values are means ± SE (n = 6).Figure 5—source data 1.Figure 5a and b.
+**Figure 5.:** (a) Percentages of feed-N in rice plants, aquatic animals, and the environment (e.g., soil and water). (b) Total N in rice biomass at the end of the experiments.
+Values are means ± SE (n = 6).

-## N accumulation in the mesocosm experiments
+### N accumulation in the mesocosm experiments

 The δ15N content in the soil in the mesocosm experiments did not significantly differ at the beginning vs. the end for the RM treatments (for rice-carp: t10 = 0.131, p = 0.449, n = 6; for rice-crab: t10 = 0.115, p = 0.
 455, n = 6; for rice-turtle: t10 = 0.523, p = 0.623, n = 6), but was significantly higher at the end than at the beginning for the RA treatments (for rice-carp: t10 = 2.178, p = 0.027, n = 6; for rice-crab: t10 = 2.153, p = 0.028, n = 6; for rice-turtle: t10 = 3.292, p = 0.004, n = 6) (Figure 6a).
 The total N concentration in the soil was also significantly higher at the end than at the beginning of the experiments for the RA treatments (for rice-carp: t10 = 2.765, p = 0.009, n = 6; for rice crab: t10 = 3.204, p = 0.005, n = 6; for rice-turtle: t10 = 2.519, p = 0.015, n = 6) but not for the RM treatments (for rice-carp: t10 = 0.477, p = 0.322, n = 6; for rice-crab: t10 = 1.774, p = 0.053, n = 6; for rice-turtle: t10 = 0.132, p = 0.449, n = 6) (Figure 6b).

 ![Figure 6.](https://cdn.elifesciences.org/articles/73869/elife-73869-fig6-v1.jpg)

-**Figure 6.:** 15N content and total soil N content at the beginning vs the end of the mesocosm experiments.(a) δ15N value in soil at the beginning and end of the mesocosm experiments. (b) Total N in soil at the beginning and end of the mesocosm experiments.
+**Figure 6.:** (a) δ15N value in soil at the beginning and end of the mesocosm experiments. (b) Total N in soil at the beginning and end of the mesocosm experiments.
 Values are means ± SE (n = 6).
-An asterisk indicates a significant difference between the before and after values for each treatment in each rice-aquatic system at p < 0.05; ns indicates that the difference was not statistically significant.Figure 6—source data 1.Figure 6a and b.
+An asterisk indicates a significant difference between the before and after values for each treatment in each rice-aquatic system at p < 0.05; ns indicates that the difference was not statistically significant.

 ## Discussion